reynaldo-00/suspensify-anilist/README.md

 - OAuth using passport for twitter, google and github
 - GraphQL API for user info
 - Switch over to PostgresSql from sqlite3
+- WebRTC chat using socket.io

+- ## Everthing above but in golang
 - Port over backend from Node.js to a Golang backend

-- ## Everthing above but in golang